 Can life insurance help me to leave a legacy to my favorite charity?

 Yes, you can choose a charity, church or other entity as your life insurance policy’s beneficiary.
 Single people without children may consider this option to leave a legacy with their favorite organization.

 Should I use my life insurance policy as my main savings account?

-That’s probably not a great idea.
-You can earn a higher interest rate for your savings if you invest it in a well-managed, low-risk mutual fund.
-Depending on your risk tolerance, there are other options that can earn you a better return on your dollar.
-A financial advisor can help you determine the best choice.
+Many financial advisors advise against using your life insurance policy as your main savings account.
+You can typically earn a higher interest rate on your savings if you invest it in a well-managed, low-risk mutual fund.
+Depending on your risk tolerance, there may be other options that can earn you a better return on your dollar.
+A financial advisor can help you determine the best choice for your individual needs.